chetwyndchannel/consult/README.md

+(Sorry for the low resolution, knitting the file would require to rerun all the models and would take a lot of time)

 Individual Ratings -- please calculate the following for each of the 17 figures and export it to a csv.
 Please use tidy data techniques to create the summaries.
 Please also include your associated R files:
 a.
 Net favorability: % favorable (very favorable + somewhat favorable) minus % unfavorable (somewhat unfavorable + very unfavorable)